 - What type of test device was used?
 The higher the sensitivity, the more accurate the results!

-- The sooner the test can be scheduled. the greater "protection" afforded in obtaining the actual numbers in the house!
+- The sooner the test can be scheduled after a listing and the longer it can be deployed. the greater "protection" afforded in obtaining the actual numbers in the house!

-- ONLY individuals who are "certified" in radon test measurement should be allowed to conduct testing!
+- ONLY individuals who are "certified" in radon test measurement by the NRPP or NRSB should be allowed to conduct testing!

 - Certification not only means you are qualified to perform the test, but ALSO to "interpret" the results!
 (If they are valid).

-- Having individuals who work for companies who do mitigation will have a perspective on testing/mitigation that no home inspector has!
+- Having individuals who work for companies who do mitigation will have a "unique perspective" on testing/mitigation that no home inspector has!

-Checklist of items that should be included on a test report for radon
+Checklist of items that should be included on EVERY test report for radon

 (All this information is needed if mitigation is recommended)